AlpakkaKapybaraMarmota

 Remaining components

-The manufacturing process only soldered the SMD devices on the front side of the PCB, so there are a few extra components to be soldered manually (SMD components on the back, and through-hole components on the front), check which components you need in Components.
+Usually the manufacturing process only soldered some of the SMD components, so there are a few extra components to be soldered manually (trigger switches on the back, and through-hole components on the front), check which components you need in Components.

 Tools